kodmunki/ku4js-webApp/README.md

 * PROJNAME (The name of your project)
 * STARTMSG (A message to echo at start of build)
 * ENDMSG (A message to echo at end of build)

+#Setup
+To get your project going simply follow these instructions:

+1. Copy the contents of _TEMPLATE into your project.
+2. Update the project name in the build scripts.
+3. Rename the -ProjectFiles- directory to the name that you set for the project name in #2 above.
+4. Enter your app name per the instructions on found on line 3 of the -Application-.js file.
+5. Rename the -Application-.js file to a desired name.
+6. Build the application.
+7. Add a reference in the desired HTML page to the artifact in the /bin directory.
+8. Add a reference in the desired HTML page to the renamed -Application-.js file.
+9. ROCK AND ROLL!

 #Documentation